HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 ) }}

 ### Web Bluetooth API
-The <a hreflang="en" href="https://web.dev/bluetooth/">Web Bluetooth API</a> allows you to communicate with nearby Bluetooth low energy devices using the <a hreflang="en" href="https://www.bluetooth.com/bluetooth-resources/intro-to-bluetooth-gap-gatt/">Generic Attribute Profile (GATT)</a>.
+The <a hreflang="en" href="https://web.dev/bluetooth/">Web Bluetooth API</a> allows you to communicate with nearby Bluetooth Low Energy devices using the <a hreflang="en" href="https://www.bluetooth.com/bluetooth-resources/intro-to-bluetooth-gap-gatt/">Generic Attribute Profile (GATT)</a>.
 To find a matching device, call the `navigator.bluetooth.requestDevice()` method.
 In the following example, the list of Bluetooth devices is filtered by whether they offer a battery service or not.
 The browser shows a device picker where the user can choose a Bluetooth device.
 Afterward, you can connect to the remote device and gather the data.

 ```js
 try {